Mathematics and Applications

 • Spectral analysis of distant stars

-Funders for our research projects are, among others, the Carl Trygger Foundation, the Crafoord Foundation, the Municipality of Karlshamn, the Royal Swedish Academy of Sciences, the Swedish Transport Administration and the Swedish Transport Agency.
+Funders for our research projects are, among others, the Carl Trygger Foundation, the Crafoord Foundation, the Royal Swedish Academy of Sciences, the Swedish Transport Administration and the Swedish Transport Agency.

 Research in mathematics and applications is mainly conducted at the Department of Mathematics and Natural Sciences.